warmana/cloudant-docs-fork/source/includes/basics/faq_cloudant_bluemix_local.md

 **What name will display in the catalog for Cloudant service?**
 <p>The Cloudant service name will display as "Local".</p>

-*How many Cloudant clusters does I need?*
+*How many Cloudant clusters do I need?*
 <p>Cloudant in Bluemix Local requires two clusters minimum.
 One cluster internally
 powers the Bluemix platform, while the other cluster powers external customer accounts and data.</p>